 Computerized maintenance management software enables the following 10 advantages:

-- Plan and schedule preventative maintenance
+1. Plan and schedule preventative maintenance.

 Computerized maintenance management software automates the scheduling of inspections and maintenance, preventing the occurrence of maintenance problems and expensive repairs.
 Switching from reactive to proactive maintenance also extends the life of equipment while reducing the overall operating costs of the maintenance function.

-- Manage work orders efficiently
+2. Manage work orders efficiently.

 Software for maintenance and facilities management improves workflow and efficiency by allowing you to schedule, assign, and close work orders quickly and easily.
-A CMMS gives you the ability to configure work order screens with the desired fields, automatically tracks all work orders in the system, and captures the history associated with every piece of equipment.
+CMMS software gives you the ability to configure work order screens with the desired fields, automatically tracks all work orders in the system, and captures the history associated with every piece of equipment.

-- Manage spare parts inventory
+3. Manage spare parts inventory.